garnajee/home-server/README.md

 ## Reverse Proxy

-To access Jellyfin and Jellyseerr outside your local network, use a reverse proxy.
+To access Jellyfin and Seerr outside your local network, use a reverse proxy.
 In this guide, we use [Nginx Proxy Manager](https://nginxproxymanager.com/setup/).

 You need to open 2 ports on your router: